floweredscarf/su25/projects/gitlet/index.md

 That's it for our brief overview of the Gitlet system!
-Don't worry if you don't fully understand it yet; the section above was just to give you a high level picture of what its meant to do.
+Don't worry if you don't fully understand it yet; the section above was just to give you a high level picture of what it's meant to do.
 A detailed spec of what you're supposed to do for this project follows this section.

 But a last word here: commit trees are